OCamlPro/superbol-studio-oss/src/lsp/cobol_typeck/README.md

 # Cobol_typeck package

-This package contains data and type checking functions for COBOL.
+This package contains data and type checking COBOL compilation groups.

 For API documentation, please see [index.mld].